 Surely, your email address probably looks something like this: [email protected]/gmail/yahoo.com.

-However, an email address like that immediately exposes your identity and so using them to register on websites or forums isn’t exactly the best idea.
+However, electronic mailing address like that immediately exposes your identity and so using them to register on many sites or forums isn’t exactly the best idea.

 If the website or forum publicly displays your email address, all a doxer would need to do is take a look at your profile.
 So, when you’re registering on websites, message boards, or forums, always use a disposable email account.